jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 Many debt claims, such as bonds, are resaleable, whereas others, such as repos, are not.
 We develop a model of bank lending in which debt claims are heterogenous in their resaleability.
 We find that decreasing credit market frictions leads to an increase in borrowing via non-resaleable debt.
 This causes credit chains to form, creating systemic risk.

+#### [Conflicting Priorities: A Theory of Covenants and Collateral][Priorities]
+with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia], 2020 (R&R at the **JF**)

+We develop a model in which the absolute priority of secured debt leads to conflicts among creditors, but can be optimal nonetheless.
+The option to use collateral to dilute unsecured debt, even in  violation of covenants, loosens financial constraints that could be inefficiently tight.
+But covenants embed an acceleration option that prevents these constraints from becoming inefficiently loose.

 #### [Money Runs][MR]

 with [Giorgia Piacentino][giorgia], 2020 (R&R at the **JME**)